 Opinion

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Moneda Chile Fund Limited as of December 31, 2017 and 2016, and the results of its operations and its cash flows for the years then ended, in accordance with International Financial Reporting Standards.
+In our opinion, the financial statements referred to above present fairly, in all material respe position of Moneda Chile Fund Limited as of December 31, 2018 and 2017, and he results of its o cash flows for the years then ended, in accordance with International Financial Reporting Standard perations and its

-Juan Paplo Belderrain P.
+Juan Pablo Belderrain P. KPMG Ltda.

-Santiago, May 17, 2018
+Santiago, may 29, 2019

+Financial statements in draft form, exclusive use for approval by the Board of Direct ctors